Runner rules

 Runner rules are attached to runners and define under which circumstances to use which runner.

-Each environment will have exactly one runner linked to it at any time as a result of the runner rules.
-To create an environment you must have a runner which matches it.
+Each environment must have exactly one runner linked to it as a result of the runner rules in order to perform a deployment into that environment.

 The runner creates the link to the Terraform/OpenTofu state for that environment through its state storage configuration.